A generalized Goulden-Jackson cluster method and lattice path enumeration: An application to lattice path enumeration

 for $m\geq1$ and

-\end{thm} The two formulae for $F^{\plt_{k}}(x,t)$ were found earlier by Drake and Gantner \cite[Proposition 3.4 and Theorem 4.2]{Drake2012} using a different method; here we give a proof using our generalization of the cluster method. \begin{proof} Set $B=\{UF^{k}D\}$, and once again consider the Motzkin monoid network of order $m$.
+\end{thm} The two formulas for $F^{\plt_{k}}(x,t)$ were found earlier by Drake and Gantner \cite[Proposition 3.4 and Theorem 4.2]{Drake2012} using a different method; here we give a proof using our generalization of the cluster method. \begin{proof} Set $B=\{UF^{k}D\}$, and once again consider the Motzkin path monoid network.
 The only cluster formed by $UF^{k}D$ is itself, and so the $(m+1)\times(m+1)$ cluster matrix is

-By Theorem \ref{t-gjcmmn}, we have $\overrightarrow{F}_{\negthinspace\negthinspace G}(t)=(A_{m}-\overrightarrow{L}_{\negmedspace G}(t))^{-1}$ (where $A_{m}$ is defined in the proof of Theorem \ref{t-ascents}), and so $F_{m}^{\plt_{k}}(x,t)$ is the $(1,1)$ entry of $M_{m}^{-1}$ where $M_{m}$ is the matrix { {
+By Theorem \ref{t-gjcmmn}, we have $\overrightarrow{F}_{\negthinspace\negthinspace G}(t)=(A_{m}-\overrightarrow{L}_{\negmedspace G}(t))^{-1}$ (where $A_{m}$ is defined in the proof of Theorem \ref{t-ascents}), and so $F_{m}^{\plt_{k}}(x,t)$ is the $(1,1)$ entry of $M_{m}^{-1}$ where $M_{m}$ is the matrix { {}

-}}obtained by applying to $A_{m}-\overrightarrow{L}_{\negmedspace G}(t)$ the homomorphism sending each of $U$, $F$, and $D$ to $x$.
+}obtained by applying to $A_{m}-\overrightarrow{L}_{\negmedspace G}(t)$ the homomorphism sending each of $U$, $F$, and $D$ to $x$.

 It follows that

 and the determinant of $M_{m}$ is equal to that of an upper-triangular matrix with diagonal entries